Sheinstein/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-This a random repository comprising some interesting Machine Learning algorithms Implemented from scratch
+This a repository comprising  random interesting Machine Learning algorithms Implemented from scratch